Franchisee Feedback Is an Integral Part of Our Growing College Planning Franchise

 The new board members include Bloomington, Indiana, franchisees Kim and Randy Stegemoller and Little Rock franchisee Donna Hill.
 The Stegemollers are three-time recipients of the Franchise of the Year Award, and Donna just celebrated her one-year anniversary with Class 101, surpassing her personal sales goal by 30%.

 Class 101 is a national college planning franchise that helps high school students get into better colleges and qualify for higher amounts of scholarships and financial aid.
 We provide a solution to a common problem facing U.S. families — the college application process is complicated, competitive and stressful, resulting in students who don’t get enough, or any, financial aid and who often end up at the wrong school.
 Our franchise is the perfect fit for entrepreneurially minded individuals with a desire to help make a positive impact on the lives of young people.

 “We have big goals for growth as a company in 2017 and beyond.
 We have always had a team culture, and as new franchisees join our team, it’s vitally important to keep the lines of communication open.
-Sharing ideas for improvement and collaborating on best practices is critical to our ongoing success as a franchise,” says Tom Pabin, Founder and CEO of Class 101.
+Sharing ideas for improvement and collaborating on best practices is critical to our ongoing success as a franchise,” says Tom Pabin, Founder of Class 101.

 Class 101 was founded on the principle that our success is a team effort.
 We encourage our franchisees to collaborate and communicate in a number of ways.

 Franchisee Feedback Is a Valuable Part of What We Do